Skip to main content

 CLI

 The Durable Workflow CLI (dw) is a shell interface to the standalone server.
-It lets operators start, list, signal, cancel, and terminate workflows, manage schedules, inspect task queues, and check server health — all from the command line.
+It lets operators start, list, signal, query, update, repair, cancel, terminate, and archive workflows, manage schedules, inspect task queues, and check server health — all from the command line.

 Install